This post may contain affiliate links. Read the full disclosure

 We are considering a 5-7 days in Singapore, as that seems to be the perfect length of stay according to most people we know who have been.
 Anything shorter would be exhausting with the 9 hour flight back and forth from Brisbane.

-Singapore has a lot of offer with modern architecture, unique entertainment and plenty of fun stuff for families.
+Singapore has so many things to do, from modern architecture, unique entertainment and plenty of fun stuff for families.
 Visit Sentosa Island for theme park fun, such as Universal Studios.

 Singapore is also famous for its zoo, which is a must do experience when visiting the country.
 Singapore Airlines has routes to Singapore from most parts of the world.